Taroko people

-The Taroko people (太魯閣族 (Tàilǔgézú)), also known as Truku people, are an Indigenous Taiwanese people.
+The Taroko people (太魯閣族 (Tàilǔgézú)), also known as Truku people, are an Indigenous Taiwanese people living primarily in Wanrong Township, Xiulin Township, and Zhuoxi Township, Hualien County, Eastern Taiwan.
 Taroko is also the name of the area of Taiwan where the Taroko reside.
 The Executive Yuan, Republic of China has officially recognized the Taroko since 15 January 2004.
-The Taroko are the 12th aboriginal group in Taiwan to receive this recognition.
+The Taroko are the 12th Indigenous group in Taiwan to receive this recognition.

 Previously, the Taroko and the related Seediq people were classified in the Atayal group.
 The Taroko people demanded a separate status for themselves in a "name rectification" campaign.

 The Taroko resisted and fought the Japanese in the 1914 Truku War.